envoverse/smart-contract-php/README.md

 ``https://localhost/contract.php?c=totasup&w=YOUR_ETH_WALLET&p=OTIONAL_PARAMS``

-The contract address is in in LINE #18!
+The contract address is in LINE #18!

 ### Reasoning
 Here a simple PHP script, that is talking to our ENVOVERSE.com smart contract